nyxx-stack/solana-active-wallets-public/README.md

 ### Data Format:
 Each JSON file contains an array of unique wallet addresses that met all filtering criteria during the specified time period.

-## 🎯 Use Cases

-This data is suitable for:
-- Identifying active retail traders on Solana
-- Analyzing meme coin trading patterns
-- Building targeted wallet lists for analysis
-- Excluding bot activity from trading analysis

 ## 📝 Notes

 - Only includes public on-chain data